 Remove as much water as possible from your kitchen, bathroom, utility sink or bathtub.
 Use a cup or small bucket to bail out the water.
 When you don't have much water left, use a sponge mop, towel or old rag to absorb the rest of the water.

 Pour 1 cup of salt into the drain and 1 cup of baking soda, immediately add 1 1/2 cups of white vinegar.
-The vinegar will cause the baking soda to bubble, foam and fizz, this reaction is
+The vinegar will cause the baking soda to bubble, foam and fizz, this reaction is completely normal and let’s you know your homemade drain cleaner is working.

 Let the mixture stand in the drain for about 15 minutes.